Variational Umbrella Seeding for Calculating Nucleation Barriers: Adjusted Classical Nucleation Theory

 To validate the aCNT expressions, we use \Cref{eq:acnt2} to fit the Umbrella Sampling barriers of hard-sphere crystal nucleation.
 We show these fits as dashed blue lines in \Cref{fig:hs}.
 During the fitting procedure, we kept the supersaturation $|\Delta\mu|=0.54~k_B T$ fixed, as determined by thermodynamic integration of the equation of state.
 The remaining three parameters $g_0, g_1, g_2$ are fitted to the Umbrella Sampling data.
 More specifically, they were fitted to the part of the nucleation barrier where the nucleus size $n$ obeys $5 < n < n_c$.
 In this regime, the barrier as measured by Umbrella Sampling deviates less than $0.4 ~k_B T$ from the aCNT fit.
 From this comparison, it is evident that the aCNT expression effectively captures the shape of the nucleation barrier of hard spheres, as measured with different order parameters.

 As a further illustration, we investigate four different nucleation barriers previously measured using Umbrella Sampling for various phase transitions: crystal nucleation,\cite{filion_crystal_2010} crystal melting,\cite{gispen2024finding} cavitation,\cite{menzl_molecular_2016} and condensation.\cite{sanchez-burgos_equivalence_2020} In \Cref{fig:four-phase-transitions}, the measured barriers are denoted as solid black lines.
 The CNT approximations of these barriers, \Cref{eq:cnt,eq:r*,eq:cnt-G-gamma}, based on the volume $v_c$ of the critical nucleus are represented as red dots and red dotted lines.
 We observe that the freezing and melting barriers are reasonably well described by the CNT approximation.
-However, the condensation barrier is severely underestimated by CNT, while the cavitation barrier is severely overestimated.
+However, the condensation barrier is underestimated by CNT, while the cavitation barrier is severely overestimated.
 It is important to stress again that the accuracy of the CNT approximation depends critically on the criterion used to identify the nucleus.
 For instance, for condensation and cavitation, the `equidensity' criterion has been shown to be a reasonable choice.\cite{sanchez-burgos_equivalence_2020} Next, we employ the aCNT expression, \Cref{eq:acnt1}, to fit the barriers.
-In this case, the Laplace pressure $|\Delta p|$ is determined by thermodynamic integration of the equation of state, while the remaining three parameters $g'_0, g'_1, g'_2$ are fitted to the Umbrella Sampling data.
-The resulting fits are shown with dashed blue lines.
-It is evident that the shape of all these nucleation barriers can be well described with aCNT.
+In this case, the Laplace pressure $|\Delta P|$ is determined by thermodynamic integration of the equation of state, while the remaining three parameters $g'_0, g'_1, g'_2$ are fitted to the Umbrella Sampling data.
+The resulting fits are shown with dashed blue lines. \replace{It is evident that the shape of all these nucleation barriers can be well described with aCNT.}{ We note that not any functional form with three free parameters will give such good fits as the aCNT expression.
+For example, if we use a quadratic fitting function in the nucleus volume $v$ or a quadratic function in $v^{1/3}$, we get worse fits of the barriers in Figure 3.
+Overall, it is evident that the shape of all these nucleation barriers can be well described with aCNT.}